Jixoid/JixUI/README.md

 You can use the Preview branch for a newer version.
 However, there is a reason behind its existence.

 I'm still fairly new and I know there are errors.
+Updates will come, we will be glad if you report bugs.